· ·

 Use a round or square ravioli cutter to make the ravioli pieces, pinching the edges shut to ensure closure.
 Repeat until dough and filling has been used up.

-Place prepared ravioli on a sheet pan lined with waxed paper.
+Place prepared ravioli on a baking sheet pan lined with waxed paper.

 “Fry” or Toast the Ravioli